-At the outset, ensure your anticipated net operating income will be greater than the cost of borrowing.
-Negative leverage, where the interest payments are higher than the revenue from the property’s operations, won’t increase cash flow.
+At the outset, ensure your anticipated net operating income exceeds the cost of borrowing.
+Negative leverage, where the interest payments exceed operational revenue, don’t increase cash flow.

 Consider the following example: the acquisition of a $1 million property with existing tenants, NOI of $52,000 in the first year, and annual NOI increases of 2.0%.
 You receive debt quotes for loans with a 30-year amortization at interest rates of 4.25% and 7.00%:

 Annual Net Income